 The Problem: Capability Theater

+With this military origin in mind, the dysfunction in cyber security becomes painfully clear.
 Walk into any security program review and you'll hear it: "We have a vulnerability management capability."
 "We have an incident response capability."

 Ask the follow-up question—"Which threat does this capability defend against?"—and watch the room go quiet.

-Traditional capability definitions center on tools (firewall management) or processes (patch management).
-They describe how you are organized, not what you are defending against.
 This is why mature organizations still get breached.
 Their capabilities are organized around their org chart, not the adversary's playbook.

 The Paradigm Shift: Redefining "Capability"